fabulous-dev/Fabulous/README.md

 ### MVU architecture

-We believe declarative UI, functional programming, and the MVU state management are a perfect fit for app development.

 MVU makes every state and transition between those states explicit.
 You don't need to worry about unintended actions that could lead to an invalid state which would crash the app.

-Instead, you can very easily model the state of your app or component (via the `Model` type) and transitions between them (via the `Msg` type) using F# records and discriminated unions types.
+Instead, you can very easily model the state of your app or component and transitions between them using F# records and discriminated unions types.
-When starting, Fabulous will initialize the state by calling the `init` function.
-Then, when messages are being dispatched, Fabulous will call the `update` function to let you transition from one state to the other.
+When starting, Fabulous will initialize the state.
+Then, when messages are being dispatched, Fabulous will let you transition from one state to the other given a specific message.

-If several messages are received at the same time, Fabulous will queue them to let you update the app state properly.
+If several messages are received at the same time, Fabulous will queue them to let you update the state properly.

 ```fs
 let init () =